 This is the foundation stage.
 For most students, it will be your first serious interaction with the IMW.
 It’s also an opportunity to meet MWs and fellow students in professional and social settings.
 Stage one involves a five-day residential seminar and four non-residential course days.
 Up to six pieces of work should be submitted for assessment during the year.
-The culmination of this stage is the stage one assessment (S1A), which takes place in early June in London, San Francisco or Adelaide.
+The culmination of this stage is the stage one assessment (S1A), which takes place in early June in London, Napa or Adelaide.
 It involves one 12-wine blind tasting paper and two theory essays.
 Progression to stage two of the study programme is dependent on success in the S1A.

 The third stage is dedicated to the research paper (RP).
 This is the final part of the MW exam, comprising an individual piece of work between 6,000 and 10,000 words in length.
 Candidates may propose wine-related topics from any area of the sciences, arts, humanities, social sciences or any other discipline.
 You have the freedom to determine how you explore a topic, so long as it allows you to execute a rigorous interpretation of the subject, and contributes to our understanding of the world of wine.
 The IMW provides preparatory workshops on the RP throughout the study programme.